MicrosoftDocs/windows-dev-docs/windows-apps-src/design/layout/app-window.md

 ### AppWindowPresenter

-The [AppWindowPresenter](/uwp/api/windows.ui.windowmanagement.appwindowpresenter) API lets you easily switch windows into pre-defined configurations like FullScreen or CompactOverlay.
+The [AppWindowPresenter](/uwp/api/windows.ui.windowmanagement.appwindowpresenter) API lets you easily switch windows into pre-defined configurations like `FullScreen` or `CompactOverlay`.
 These configurations give the user a consistent experience across any device that supports the configuration.

 ### UIContext

 [UIContext](/uwp/api/windows.ui.uicontext) is a unique identifier for an app window or view.
 It's created automatically, and you can use the [UIElement.UIContext](/uwp/api/windows.ui.xaml.uielement.uicontext) property to retrieve the UIContext.
+Every UIElement in the XAML tree has the same UIContext.

+ UIContext is important because APIs like [Window.Current](/uwp/api/Windows.UI.Xaml.Window.Current) and the `GetForCurrentView` pattern rely on having a single ApplicationView/CoreWindow with a single XAML tree per thread to work with.
+This isn't the case when you use an AppWindow, so you use UIContext to identify a particular window instead.

 ### XamlRoot

-The [XamlRoot](/uwp/api/windows.ui.xaml.xamlroot) class holds a XAML element tree, connects it to the window host object (for example, the AppWindow or ApplicationView), and provides info such as size and visibility.
+The [XamlRoot](/uwp/api/windows.ui.xaml.xamlroot) class holds a XAML element tree, connects it to the window host object (for example, the [AppWindow](/uwp/api/windows.ui.windowmanagement.appwindow) or [ApplicationView](/uwp/api/windows.ui.viewmanagement.applicationview)), and provides info such as size and visibility.
 You don't create a XamlRoot object directly.
 Instead, one is created when you attach a XAML element to an AppWindow.
 You can then use the [UIElement.XamlRoot](/uwp/api/windows.ui.xaml.uielement.xamlroot) property to retrieve the XamlRoot.

 For more info about UIContext and XamlRoot, see [Make code portable across windowing hosts]().